thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

-The `MFEM/MGIS` application, aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
-This open-source library is based on several components as prerequisites: the `MFEM` (Modular Finite Element Methods) [@mfem; @mfem-web] library, the `MGIS` (MFront Generic Interface Support) [@Helfer2020] library and the `MFront` code generator [@helfer2015introducing].
+The `MFEM/MGIS` application aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.

+This open-source library is based on several components as
+prerequisites: the `MFEM` (Modular Finite Element Methods) [@mfem;
+@mfem-web] library, the `MGIS` (MFront Generic Interface Support) [@Helfer2020] library and the `MFront` code generator [@helfer2015introducing].

 Thanks to the features embedded within MGIS and MFront and thanks to